zearp/OptiHack/README.md

 If you have any issues where the machine wakes up right after falling asleep run ```log show --style syslog | fgrep "[powerd:sleepWake]"``` in a Terminal and find the wake reasons.
 If it says something about ```EHC1 EHC2/UserActivity Assertion``` or ```HID``` it means it was user input -- or a cat on the keyboard -- anything else with EHCx in it could point to some other usb device.
 There can also be another reason, find it in the log and try to fix it.
 It's part of the fun!

+If you have any issues where the machine wakes up after falling asleep run ```log show --style syslog | fgrep "[powerd:sleepWake]"``` in a Terminal and find the *WakeReason*.
+If it says something about EHCx/XHCx then there's a usb hub or disk that acts as hub.
+If it says something about HID it means it got woken up by mouse or keyboard event.
+There can also be another reason, find it in the log and try to fix it.
+It's part of the fun!
 When I was testing native hibernation with [HibernationFixup](https://github.com/acidanthera/HibernationFixup) the sleep logs were very helpful.
 They changed from ```Wake from Normal Sleep``` to ```Wake from Hibernate``` which would imply hibernation is working.
 Which is good because it writes the contents of the memory to disk instead of leaving it in there.
 Which means in case of a power outage you don't lose the contents of the memory.
 Waking up may become a bit slower though.

 * Boot logs, to get (early) boot logs execute ```log show --predicate 'process == "kernel"' --style syslog --source --last boot``` right after a reboot to get them.
 A good way to find errors regarding kext loading and such.
 * Cleaning logs, often it is nice to clean the logs when testing, execute ```sudo log erase --all``` to wipe them.

 ### Misc